2781657030/docs/content/github/collaborating-with-issues-and-pull-requests/about-pull-requests.md

 {% endnote %}

 After initializing a pull request, you'll see a review page that shows a high-level overview of the changes between your branch (the compare branch) and the repository's base branch.
 You can add a summary of the proposed changes, review the changes made by commits, add labels, milestones, and assignees, and @mention individual contributors or teams.
-For more information, see "[Creating a pull request](/articles/creating-a-pull-request)."
+For more information, see "[Creating a pullrequestghhvvghh](/articles/creating-a-pull-request)."

 Once you've created a pull request, you can push commits from your topic branch to add them to your existing pull request.
 These commits will appear in chronological order within your pull request and the changes will be visible in the "Files changed" tab.